Mixture Distribution: Definition and Examples

 mixture distribution

 A mixture of three normal distributions with means 5, 10, and 15.
-Image: Smason79|Wikimedia Commons.
+[1]

-These new probability distributions are treated as bona fide probability density functions and so can be used to find expected values, maximum likelihood estimators and other statistics.
+These new distributions are treated as bona fide probability density functions and so can be used to find expected values, maximum likelihood estimators and other statistics.

 More Formal Definitions